DominikBritz/NinjaTrader-indicators-strategies/Indicators/TradingFromChart/Readme.md

 3. Add the indicator *TradingFromChart* to the chart

 # Usage
 Trading from the chart is disabled by default to protect you from placing orders by mistake.
-You can turn it on by clicking the red button at the top right.
+You can turn it on by clicking the red button on the chart trader.
 Clicking the button again will disable the placing of orders.
 ## Buy
 ```
 Left shift + left mouse